-- 2. We need to understand more about how GEMS is helping students know more about STEM career opportunities in the Department of Defense, especially civilian positions. - Have you seen any efforts by GEMS to educate participants about the Army, DoD, or careers in the DoD? - What strategies seem to be the most effective for GEMS students? - o Do you have any suggestions for helping GEMS teach students about careers in the DoD? - The AEOP sponsors a wide range of national STEM outreach programs that these students qualify for. - 3.
-The AEOP needs to know if GEMS is teaching students about the other STEM outreach programs that it sponsors. - First, are you aware of the other programs offered by the AEOP? (e.g., JSHS, JSS, REAP, SEAP, HSAP, etc.) - o Have you seen any efforts at GEMS to educate adults or students about the other AEOP programs? - What seems to work the best?
-The worst? - Any suggestions for helping the AEOP educate these students about the other programs? - 4.
-The AEOP is trying to make sure that its programs become more effective at reaching adult and youth participants from underserved and underrepresented groups (racial/ethnic groups, low SES, etc.). - Have you seen any efforts by GEMS to help engage underserved or underrepresented groups of adults and youth? - What strategies seem to work the best?
+- 2. We need to understand more about how GEMS is helping students know more about STEM career opportunities in the Department of Defense, especially civilian positions. - Have you seen any efforts by GEMS to educate participants about the Army, DoD, or careers in the DoD? - o What strategies seem to be the most effective for GEMS students? - Do you have any suggestions for helping GEMS teach students about careers in the DoD? - 3.
+The AEOP needs to know if GEMS is teaching students about the other STEM outreach programs that it sponsors. - First, are you aware of the other programs offered by the AEOP? (e.g., JSS, eCM, JSHS, etc.) - Have you seen any efforts at GEMS to educate adults or students about the other AEOP programs? - O What seems to work the best?
+The worst? - O Any suggestions for helping the AEOP educate these students about the other programs?

+- 4. The AEOP is trying to make sure that its programs become more effective at reaching adult and youth participants from underserved and underrepresented groups (racial/ethnic groups, low SES, etc.). - Have you seen any efforts by GEMS to help engage underserved or underrepresented groups of adults and youth? - What strategies seem to work the best?
 The worst? - Any suggestions for helping GEMS reach new populations of adult and youth participants? - 5.
 What suggestions do you have for improving GEMS? - 6.
 Last Chance Have we missed anything?
-Tell us anything you want us to know that we didn't ask about. - Any suggestions for helping the AEOP educate these students about the other programs?
+Tell us anything you want us to know that we didn't ask about.

-6 | Appendix D - Student Questionnaire
+6 | Appendix D - GEMS Student Questionnaire

 Contact Information

 Please verify the following information:

-First Name:
+First Name e:

-Last Name:
+Last Nam e:

-Email Address:
+Email Addres s:

-All fields with an asterisk () are required.
+All fields with an asterisk () are required d.

+1. Do you agree to participate in this survey? (required)(Required)

+Select one.

-1. 1.
-Do you agree to participate in this survey? (required)(Required) Sele ect one.
-0 Yes, I agree to participate in this survey 0 No, I do not wish to participate in this survey Go to end of chapter
+Yes, I agree to participate in this survey

+O No, I do not wish to participate in this survey Go to end of chapter